Viewpoint, tense, and narrative distance

 • Linked to the above, knowledge is restricted to your POV character.
 For example, if your fantasy huntress has spent her entire life in the woods, with no knowledge of civilization, the narration would seem a bit odd if cities were described.

 As with third person limited, the story is still about ‘he’, ‘she’ and ‘they’, but the narrator tells the reader the thoughts and emotions of all, or a large number, of characters.
 It can be quite a demanding approach, but in the right hands works tremendously.
 Tolkien was a fan.
 He tended to stick to the POV’s of a handful of characters—Sam, Frodo, Aragorn (to name a few)—though dips into the minds of others too.
-I’d say he falls into the realm of the in between.
-A blend of both.
-Adrian Tchaikovsky is another (fantastic) writer who I’d say adopts the same approach.
-A mix of the two is very useful when describing scenes, places or characters, then once description is done, return to your POV characters.

 So why do I keep this and third person limited apart?
 It’s the styles in which they are written.
 Omniscient follows an all-knowing narrator, whereas limited follows the tale of one or a few characters.
 If anything, limited lies closer to first person.